-Outreach by Elected Officials:
+\Outreach by Elected Officials:

-The Committee did not recommend additional outreach by elected officials, it is however a required activity for Flood Insurance Promotion credit.
-District staff, including communications office representative felt this to be important.
+The Committee recommended outreach by elected officials, as it is a required activity for Flood Insurance Promotion credit.
 The District intends to involve elected officials in promoting outreach projects through public declarations.
-One of those declarations will be the promotion of the purchase of flood insurance and a draft is attached as Appendix H. After approval of the PPI via the draft resolution attached as Appendix I, during the first year of implementation, District staff will be creating or modifying brochures to cover all ten topics and messages specifically for each target audience.
-We intend to feature the declaration signed by the board on these projects if they are agreeable.
+One of those declarations will be the promotion of the purchase of flood insurance and a draft is attached as Appendix H.